redwoodjs/redwood/docs/docs/uploads.md

 **2. Storage Adapter**
 We create a storage adapter, in this case `FileSystemStorage` - that will save your uploads to the `./uploads` folder.

-This just sets the base path, and the actual filenames and folders are determined by processors, but can be overridden!
+This just sets the base path, and the actual filenames and folders are determined by the saveFiles utility functions, but can be overridden!

 **3. Url Signer instance**
 This is an optional class that will help you generate signed urls for your files, so you can limit access to these files.